 Picture this.
 You are finally settling into your new home after successfully purchasing a house without a realtor.
-You didn’t think you needed one because after all, the house was perfect for you and it ticked all your checkboxes.
+You didn’t think you needed one because, after all, the place was perfect for you, and it ticked all your checkboxes.

 Unfortunately, two months into your stay, the air conditioning system stops functioning, and your repair company informs you that it’s past its life expectancy.
 You have to replace it.
 You remember you didn’t inspect the air conditioning system when buying the house because you thought it was working fine.